mirror/dd-wrt/src/router/transmission/docs/rpc-spec.md

 #### 4.8.2 Bandwidth group accessor: `group_get`
 Method name: `group_get`

-Request parameters: An optional parameter `group`.
+Request parameters: An optional parameter `name`.
-`group` is either a string naming the bandwidth group, or a list of such strings.
+`name` is either a string naming the bandwidth group, or a list of such strings.
-If `group` is omitted, all bandwidth groups are used.
+If `name` is omitted, all bandwidth groups are used.

 Response parameters: